 You will be actively viewing, listening to and reading material on music in this course.
 The assignments, corresponding quizzes, and bulletin board bulletin board postings are specifically designed to teach you how to listen to music and help you prepare for the face-to-face midterm and final exam.
 The more you do them, the better you will understand the material and the better you will fare on the exams.
 Person to person contact will during the in class midterm and final.
 The material on these tests will be covered by the weekly quizzes, the weekly listening, text book reading, website viewing and live discussion review.
 The midterm and final exam questions will be multiple choice, matching, true false or fill in/short essay format.
 The midterm and final will reflect how well you kept up with the class, website viewing, listening, discussing and textbook reading.

 The following dates and times will be when the midterm and final exams will take place at the City College or San Francisco Ocean/Phelan campus.
 You only need to attend one midterm and one final exam.
 Two are offered so that they may better match your schedule.

-Midterm Exam: face-to-face, either Thursday, March 14, 6:00 – 7:00 PM in the new Mulit-Use Building (MLB) room TBA OR Saturday, March 16, 9:00-10:00 AM in the new Mulit-Use Building (MLB) room TBA.
+Midterm Exam: face-to-face, either March 13, 6:00-7:00 pm in the new Mulit-Use Building (MLB) room TBA OR Saturday, March 15, 9:00-10:00 am in the new Mulit-Use Building (MLB) room TBA.
+It won't be necessary to attend both sessions, instead one or the other.
 The Multi-Use Building is the newest CCSF structure.
 It is located on the west side of Phelan Ave. slightly south of Riordan High School and opposite the CCSF Science building.

 Your grade in this course will consist of: